-When you are not familiar with the components of your garage door, there is a big chance that you will fall into the trap of buying parts that is not fitted with the current garage door you have.
+When you are not familiar with the components of your garage door, there is a big chance that you will fall into the trap of buying parts that are not fitted with the current garage door you have.
 It is a good thing if your garage door does not require any sophisticated parts and would do away with universal garage door parts.
 However, this is not always the case.

 Buying a garage door spring